substationworm/UFSM-CT-DESP-UFSM00741/ExerList/ExerList04/ExerList04.md

 - 👷 **Control Logic Description:**
     - A sensor counts the passage of products on a conveyor.
-    - Every 10 products, a packaging piston is activated for 2 seconds to push the products into the package.
+    - Every ten products, a packaging piston is activated for two seconds to push the products into the package.
     - After this, the counter is reset and the process restarts.
     - A reset button allows the counter to be manually reset at any time.
     - An emergency stop button must halt the entire process, disabling both the piston activation and product counting.